View current

 (2) All applications for confirmation at Academic Level E and promotion to Academic Level E will be considered by the PCPC.

-1. Faculty of Business, Economics & Law
+1. Faculty of Business, Economics and Law

 2. Faculty of Engineering, Architecture and Information Technology